 - [LEA] staff shall be required to receive training and instruction on child sexual abuse prevention and awareness, responding to a disclosure of child sexual abuse, and mandatory reporting requirements according to the Utah Child Sexual Abuse Prevention law (Utah Code 53G-9-207). - [LEA] shall adopt comprehensive school policies and procedures for suicide prevention, intervention, and postvention.
 Since youth are at higher risk for suicide after an attempt and/or inpatient care, this should include procedures for the re-entry process after this has occurred.
 By having clear policies and procedures in place, schools can act to reduce the risk of suicide and to prevent suicide contagion. - [LEA] shall adopt comprehensive school policies, procedures, and activities related to violence prevention, including sexual harassment, sexual assault, and dating violence.
 Language that is inclusive of lesbian, gay, bisexual, transgender, questioning, intersex, asexual, etc. (LQBTQIA+) students shall be included in these policies. - [LEA] shall adopt policies and practices that promote connectedness as a protective factor against multiple forms of injury and violence. - [LEA] staff shall be required to receive evidence-based training in suicide prevention (e.g., QPR, Mental Health First Aid, etc.) every year.
-These same opportunities shall be made available to parents/guardians. - [LEA] shall offer yearly parent seminars on traumatic brain injury or concussions, substance abuse, bullying, mental health, depression, suicide awareness, suicide prevention, internet safety, and the School Safety and Crisis Line according to the Utah Parent Education law (Utah Code 53G-9-702). - [LEA] coaches, trainers, and officials should receive annual training on recognizing and responding to concussions.
-A child who gets a head injury must be removed from play and may only return after written clearance from a qualified healthcare provider according to Utah Code 26B-4-404 and R277-614. - [LEA] shall adopt school policies and procedures for head injuries, including head bumps: - for return to learn/play after a concussion or traumatic brain injury (TBI).
-See USBE Model Concussion and Head Injury Policy; - Annually, LEAs must receive a parent/ guardian signed acknowledgment that they received, read, understand, and agree with the LEA head injury policy (Utah Code 26B-4-403).
-Parents must be notified following any reported or witnessed head injury or bump during the school day; and
+These same opportunities shall be made available to parents/guardians. - [LEA] shall offer yearly parent seminars on traumatic brain injury or concussions, substance abuse, bullying, mental health, depression, suicide awareness, suicide prevention, internet safety, and the School Safety and Crisis Line according to the Utah Parent Education law (Utah Code 53G-9-702). - [LEA] coaches, trainers, officials, and student athletes shall be trained yearly on recognizing and responding to concussions and the Protections of Athletes with Head Injuries Act (Utah Code 26-53).
+A child who gets a head injury must be removed from play and may only return after written clearance from a qualified health care provider according to Utah Code 26-53-101 and R277-614. - [LEA] shall adopt school policies and procedures for head injuries, including head bumps: - for return to learn/play after a concussion or traumatic brain injury (TBI).
+See USBE Model Head Injury Policy; - parent notification following any reported or witnessed head injury or bump; and

 - monitor students for 30 minutes using the USBE model forms following a head injury. - [LEA] shall participate in the Student Injury Reporting System (SIRS).
-The SIRS allows schools to track injuries on school grounds during school hours or school-sponsored activities. - [LEA] shall post seatbelt reminder signs along drop off and pick up zones. - [LEA] shall conduct seat belt observations at least two times per year to better analyze seat belt use in drop off and pick up zones. - [LEA] shall provide proper booster seat education to teachers and students.
+The SIRS allows schools to track injuries that happen on school grounds during school hours or school-sponsored activities. - [LEA] shall post seatbelt reminder signs along drop off and pick up zones - [LEA] shall conduct seat belt observations at least two times per year to better analyze seat belt use in drop off and pick up zones. - [LEA] shall provide proper booster seat education to teachers and students.